ninjaix/IXP-Manager-PeeringDB-updater/README.md

 - Updating certain IXP-Manager fields from PeeringDB with a self hosted replica.
 - Very down and dirty via CSV files and Scripts

-## Reduces our workload due to 2 very common issues
+## Reduces our workload due to 2 very common issues house keeping issues (~ 99% of all route server session down issues)
 - Update max prefixes allowed
 - Update as-sets since we have another script that updates our ARIN IRR Sets
-## And some minor admin items
+## And some minor admin items (small but uncommon requests)
-- Update the network names
+- Update the Network Name
 - Update the corporate website
 ## And prepare to add "Never via Route Server" to our features
 We are currently doing this but want to loop in INEX / IXP-Manager